MEET OUR STAFF

 (NOTE: Send Event Pictures to this email)

-The webmast will monitor and maintain all aspects of the TOVA website.
-Additionally it is their responsibilty to ensure that upcoming events are advertised on the My Trilogy Life website and weekly newletter, and that the informationconcerning TOVA is accurate and up-to-date on that site.
-The Webmaster will serve as a technology advisor to the TOVA Board as needed.
+The webmaster will monitor and maintain all aspects of the TOVA website, and will serve as a technology advisor to the TOVA Board as needed.

 Chairpersons: Eleanor Winsor ()